johnpatramanis/Proteomic_Pipeline/README.md

 ```
 And the Antecessor is ready to go!

-Similarly we can also download and prepare the Gigantopethicus from Welker 2019 et. al
+Similarly we can also download and prepare the Gigantopethicus data.

 ```bash
 wget https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-019-1728-8/MediaObjects/41586_2019_1728_MOESM3_ESM.txt -O Gigantopethicus_Raw.fa